 Two Summers is both a dip into America’s past and a fascinating snap-shot of the end of Trump’s first term in office.
 Highly recommended!

-Alice Allan is author of Open My Eyes - that I may see wonderful things (Pinter and Martin)
+Review by Alice Allan author of Open My Eyes - that I may see wonderful things (Pinter and Martin)